 As mentioned above, recent epistemology has witnessed an explosion in social epistemology.
 Social epistemology is epistemology done with particular care and emphasis placed on the social aspects of our ability to gather and disseminate knowledge.
 Questions about the nature of testimony, trust, the significance of peer disagreement, and issues concerning epistemic injustice have all received significant attention within this literature.
 This emphasis on the social aspects of knowledge marks a significant move away from traditional epistemology which focuses on addressing under what conditions an individual can have knowledge.
 Social epistemology faces questions about the epistemic role and importance of the individual inquirer and her epistemic autonomy.

 Once one is aware of their own epistemic limitations, the role of epistemic autonomy in our intellectual endeavors is far from straightforward.
-For nearly every topic you might be interested in, you are probably aware that someone else is in a better epistemic position on that matter .
+For nearly every topic you might be interested in, you are probably aware that someone else is in a better epistemic position on that matter than you are to know the truth of the matter.
 That is, on most matters you know that others have more evidence, better intellectual abilities, greater intellectual virtue, and so forth.
 Once you are aware of your epistemic limitations in these scenarios, in what sense, if any, should you think for yourself?
-If you are interested in the truth on some matter and are aware of someone who is better positioned to determine the truth on the matter, then it seems as though you should instead rely on that person’s intellectual abilities. oing so is more likely to get you .
+If you are interested in the truth on some matter and are aware of someone who is better positioned to determine the truth on the matter, then it seems as though you should instead rely on that person’s intellectual abilities.
+This is because doing so is more likely to get you the truth.
 Deference in many cases like this seems perfectly appropriate.
 It is appropriate for me to defer to a botanist as to whether a given tree is an elm.
 It is appropriate for me to defer to a chemist as to the chemical composition of caffeine.
 Insisting on figuring these things out for oneself would be both cumbersome and a waste of time given the efforts of others have already been invested in these inquiries.

 However, an intellectual life where one outsources nearly all of their intellectual projects also seems far from ideal.
 It is important to think through some things for yourself.
 Along these lines, a number of philosophers have found something amiss with moral deference – taking on a moral belief simply on someone else’s say-so.
 But such problems with deference do not seem limited to morality.
 Believing that God does/does not exist or that we do/do not have free will without thinking about these matters for oneself at all seems deeply problematic.
 While Socrates’ famous dictum “an unexamined life is not worth living” might be too strong, surely examining such questions for oneself adds some kind of value to your life.
 This is the basis of a liberal arts education.
 These considerations lead to difficult questions regarding epistemic autonomy and its relation to social epistemology.
 How should we balance our epistemic endeavors?
 When, and why, should we think for ourselves, and when, and why, should we defer to others?